jackdbd/personal-website/README.md

 npm run dev
 ```

-Then visit http://localhost:8080/ to see the website.
+Go to http://localhost:8080/ to visit the website.

-In alternative, develop and preview locally the site with [wrangler](https://developers.cloudflare.com/pages/platform/functions/#develop-and-preview-locally) (this is useful when developing functions that will be deployed to [Cloudflare Pages Functions](https://developers.cloudflare.com/pages/platform/functions/)):
+In alternative, develop and preview the site with [wrangler](https://developers.cloudflare.com/pages/platform/functions/#develop-and-preview-locally) (this is useful when developing functions that will be deployed to [Cloudflare Pages Functions](https://developers.cloudflare.com/pages/platform/functions/)):

 ```sh
 npm run wrangler